‘Young And The Restless’ Spoilers: Chelsea Begs Victor Help Her Find Adam, She’s Convinced He’s Alive

 According to Soap Central, Chelsea will meet with Victor (Eric Braeden) to ask him to help her.
 At first, the Young and the Restless fans believed that she needed help with her business following the GC Buzz scandal.
 However, it doesn’t look like the new story will negatively impact her life, so her plea to Victor has to be something else.

 Young and the Restless spoilers tease that if Chelsea spots someone that looks like Adam, she wouldn’t be able to let that go.
-She would have to investigate it and track the man down.
+She will have to investigate it and track the man down.
 She will want to find out for sure if the man is Adam and, if he was her husband, how he got to New Orleans.

 Today on #YR, Chelsea worries about Nick's need for revenge, plus Ashley challenges Dina.
 WATCH FULL EPISODE: https://t.co/L0M9X7rQP2 pic.twitter.com/tbehkqabJv